gwu-libraries/scholarspace-hyrax/README.md

 - To restart Passenger, the behavior seems to differ depending on whether one is running with RAILS_ENV=development or RAILS_ENV=production.
 In the former case, Passenger can be restarted by the scholarspace user; the `app-init.sh` script includes a line to accomplish this automatically on completion of any Rake tasks, etc. In a production environment, Passenger requires root permissions to restart; this can be achieved by running `docker exec [app-container-name] bash -lc "passenger-config restart-app /"`

 ### Development tips
-- To avoid typing a long string whenever you want to access the Hyrax app container, you can assign an alias, using the `docker ps` command to identify the app container automatically, like so:
+- To avoid typing a long string whenever you want to access the Hyrax app container, you can assign an alias, in `~/.bash_alias` file, using the `docker ps` command to identify the app container automatically, like so:
-`alias hyrax-container="docker exec -it --user scholarspace $(docker ps --filter 'name=app' -q) bash -l"`
+`alias hyrax-container='docker exec -it --user scholarspace $(docker ps --filter "name=app" -q) bash -l'`
-- Likewise, an alias to restart Passenger in the app container would look liks this (if running the app in production, omit the `--user scholarspace` option and use the root directory (`/`) as the path to the app):
+- Likewise, an alias to restart Passenger in the app container (in production):
-`alias restart-hyrax="docker exec --user scholarspace $(docker ps --filter 'name=app' -q) bash -lc 'passenger-config restart-app /opt/scholarspace-scholarspace-hyrax'"`
+`alias restart-hyrax='docker exec $(docker ps --filter 'name=app' -q) bash -lc "passenger-config restart-app /"'`